Julian-604/textual/ppt.md

-"Today, I’ll explain how I manage the network and Linux systems in my daily work, including handling tickets, receiving calls, and ensuring smooth operations."
+"Today, I will explain my role in managing the network and Linux systems, including my daily tasks such as handling tickets and responding to support calls."

 ### How to Start the Presentation